 - The Reader- who reads the entire API technical documentation manual in its entirety (not just the photos and diagrams) before taking any type of action

-- Solution: Include interactive demos that developers can actually test out
+- Solution: Include interactive demos that developers can test out

 The Treats of the API Technical Documentation Trade

-The overall treat is thorough and easy to follow documentation leading to higher API adoption and prevents your audiences from becoming werewolves in frustration.
-While it can be tempting for an engineer or developer to simply use API technical documentation software, there is no substitute human documentation.
-It is actually quite common for API documentation writers to use the same software to enhance their technical writing and provide the best API documentation experience possible.
+The overall treatment is thorough and easy-to-follow documentation leading to higher API adoption.
+This prevents your audiences from becoming werewolves in frustration.
+While it can be tempting for an engineer or developer to simply use API technical documentation software, there is no substitute for human documentation.
+It is quite common for API documentation writers to use the same software to enhance their technical writing and provide the best API documentation experience possible.

 Whether you need a team of consultants to produce a complete line of documentation or a single technical writer for a brief project, Essential Data’s Engagement Manager will lead the project from start to finish.
 At Essential Data Corporation, the quality of our work is guaranteed.
 Contact us today to get started.
 (800) 221-0093 or firstname.lastname@example.org